ELA: Online Interaction

-1. Have students meet in small groups, assigning each group a character from a novel you are reading.
+1. Have students meet in small groups, assigning each group a character from a novel you are reading (or have them pick their own as a group).
 The students brainstorm character qualities of their person using evidence from the text.

-3. Discuss new insights the students gained about the character and about characterization as a class.
+3. Discuss in person new insights the students gained about the character and about characterization.